 In the early days of cabinet making, inset cabinets were viewed as a hallmark of fine woodworking, and today, the style is making a comeback in some parts of the world.

 Inset cabinets show the full face frame of the cabinet box.

 Since the frame is needed, inset cabinets are not possible with frameless cabinet boxes, however, once again, you can create the aesthetic of inset doors with frameless cabinets by using fillers and panels.

 Want to learn more about cabinet construction and how you can build your dream kitchen from scratch?

-Book a showroom appointment in Jupiter, FL and get a complimentary design consultation!
+Drop by our showroom in Ottawa for a complimentary design consultation!
 Our seasoned team of kitchen designers will take you on a tour of Deslaurier’s far-reaching cabinet catalogue.

-Interested in becoming a Deslaurier dealer in Florida?
+Interested in becoming a Deslaurier dealer?
 Connect with us on our Become a Dealer page today!